tadijam64/search-engines-comparison/README.md

 Exploring **capabilities** **of** ***search engines*** mentioned in the title.
 This is done with different types of content and with different technical cases.
 It was also important to explore behavior of the search engines with AEM's technology stack.

 Proper testing of search engines capabilities requires large amount of data.
-To avoid thinking and planning of all site's content that makes sense, existing AEM reference site - We Retail is used.
+To avoid looking for relevant content for imaginary business case, existing AEM reference site - We Retail is used.

 ## Description